YuanChihLee/Single-cell-regulatory-network-inference-and-clustering-SCENIC-on-Taiwania3-and-downstream-analysis/README.md

 This requires a separate analysis script (e.g., in Python) that performs the following logic:
 1. Read all `run_X/reg.csv` files.
-2. Count the frequency of each unique TF-Target regulatory pair.
+2. Merge (find the all regulon predicted from the SCENIC) or count the frequency of each unique TF-Target regulatory pair.
 3. Set a threshold (e.g., found in at least 3 out of 10 runs) to filter for stable regulons.
 4. Export this stable set into a final, high-confidence regulon list, which can then be used for downstream AUCell analysis or biological interpretation.